-An easy Baked Swai Fillet recipe in a delicious White Wine Lemon Garlic Sauce – great for weeknights and for feeding a crowd at a dinner party.
-If you can’t find swai, you can make this with tilapia instead.
+This easy Baked Swai Fillet recipe in a delicious White Wine Lemon Garlic Sauce is great for weeknight diners or for feeding a crowd at a dinner party.
+If you can't find swai, you can make this with tilapia instead.

 I brought this baked swai dish to a recent family dinner at my aunt's house, and I wanted to share this super simple recipe with you!